-However, on arrival at this string of tiny whitewashed croft cottages perched on the banks of Loch Dunvegan, your efforts are seriously rewarded.
+However, on arrival at this string of tiny whitewashed croft cottages perched on the banks of Loch Dunvegan on the Isle of Skye, your efforts are seriously rewarded.
 You truly have reached somewhere quite special.

 Checking in at the House Over By comes with big smiles and afternoon tea in a stylish lounge with a view over the loch.
 Brownies and cinnamon buns (the best in the world according to B…) are served up with coffee, custard and our choice, a couple of glasses of fizz from the UK, giving guests their first chance to relax after the long drive.

 Our huge suite (room 6) had views over the loch, Scandinavian shabby chic style and a bathroom large enough to live in.